techwhizbang/rack-api-key/README.md

 This is the key that will be set in the Rack env with the return value of the :api_key_proc.

+### :url_restriction
+This is an option that can restrict the rack-api-middleware to specific URLs.
+This works well when you have a mixture of API endpoints that require authentication and some that might not.
+Or a combination of API endpoints and publicly facing webpages.
+Perhaps you've scoped all of your API endpoints to "/api", and the rest of the URL mappings or routes are supposed to be wide open.

 ### unauthorized_api_key method
 This is a method that can be overridden with however you'd like to respond when a request with an invalid or unauthorized API key is encountered.
 The default